β‘ Lesson 18: Eevee Real-Time Rendering

 Location: Material Properties β Settings (bottom section)

-- Alpha value below threshold = fully transparent
+- Alpha below the threshold = fully transparent

 - Backface Culling: